timaeusx/ds4400-gene-expression/README.md

 ## Discussion

 After experiementing with a number of machine learning models, we were able to build a Logistic Regression model that performed with 97% accuracy.
 With only one incorrect classification, this is a very powerful model that can provide value to medical professionals who might need to differentiate between AML vs. ALL.
+Previously, another user on Kaggle[3], ANDREW64, attempted a similar project with the gene experession dataset.
+They tested a number of models such as K-means and Support Vector Machine, and also found that the logistic regressor performed the best for the large number of genes in the dataset.
+Since both projects came to similar conclusions, the validity and excellent performance of the logistic regressor model becomes more credible.

 ## Conclusion